North Halifax Grammar School: Performance

-The school consistently achieves highly, being one of 19 secondary schools to be rated outstanding in its previous three inspections, before achieving the rating of good in the last inspection.
+The school consistently achieves highly, being ranked the 10th best state school in the North of England by Parent Power 2019.
 The school also receives criticism, however, as it is one of the few "highly selective" schools in England taking just the top ten per cent of students based on the results of the Eleven plus exam.
 Absence is low, with the Department for Education reporting the school's non-authorised absence rate as negligible.

 Facilities

 The North Halifax Grammar School consists of several different buildings, each of which houses the appropriate facilities for separate subjects.
 The main and largest building contains 8 English classrooms, 8 Mathematics classrooms, 2 Art classrooms, 2 ICT classrooms, the Gym, the Assembly Hall, the Cafeteria, 2 Music classrooms, 3 Geography classrooms, a Science Block, pastoral offices, a Design & Technology corridor that was renovated during the COVID-19 pandemic, Student Support classrooms for SEND students and a library.
 Additional buildings include the Graham Maslen Languages Centre, including six classrooms for Modern Foreign Languages and two classrooms for RE & PSHE.
 There is also the Enderby Wing, which is where three History classrooms can be found.
 In 2016, NHGS was granted £2.9 million for the construction of a new sports building, which now sits on the upper fields of the school.
 It has facilities such as a large sports hall, a small gym with new equipment, a dance studio, spacious changing rooms and classrooms available to the public to rent on weekends.
 There is one set of toilets for males, females and those with disabilities in each building.

 Within the school, there is an abundance of outdoor areas for students to stay in during breaktimes and lunchtimes.
-There is a multi-use games area, known as the MUGA, where students can play football, basketball, netball, and rugby.
+There is a multi-use games area (MUGA) where students can play football, basketball, netball, and rugby.
 During the summer, the school's two large fields are open to students in the Upper School.
 Students who do not wish to play ball games can stay in the East Wing Yard or in the outdoor space surrounding the languages centre or the science block where there are seating areas available.